youar/upm-xrremote/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see
 <http://www.gnu.org/licenses/>.

-## Bugs:

-* GitHub issues #6

-## Change Log:
-11/15/2022
-* Upgrade to AR Foundation 4.1.12
-* Upgrade to ARKit XR Plugin 4.1.12
-* Upgrade to ARCore XR Plugin 4.1.12
-* Upgrade to Unity 2020.3.36f1
-* Converted from use of PlayerConnection to TCP connection

-4/19/2020
-* Fixed Texture destroy issue causing a memory leak.

-1/22/2020
-* Upgrade to AR Foundation 3.0.1
-* Upgrade to ARKit XR Plugin 3.0.1
-* Upgrade to ARCore XR Plugin 3.0.1
-* Upgrade to Unity 2019.2.18f1